Hanbok: North Korea

-However, chosŏnot are typically more expensive than ordinary clothing, and renting is available for people cannot afford to purchase one; some are available for purchase at US$20 while the chosŏnot made in China with South Korean designs and fabrics are more expensive and can cost approximately US$3000.
+However, chosŏnot are typically more expensive than ordinary clothing, and renting is available for people who cannot afford to purchase one; some are available for purchase at US$20 while the chosŏnot made in China with South Korean designs and fabrics are more expensive and can cost approximately US$3000.
 The mid-2010s also saw the increased popularity of children dressing in chosŏnot by their parents.

-History
+The custom of Korean costume was inscribed on UNESCO's Representative List of the Intangible Cultural Heritage by North Korea in 2024.